Hey there and happy weekend, adventurers! Are you all enjoying your day off? I hope so!

 Agua Azul

-Last but not least we went to see the Cascadas de Agua Azul, a series of waterfalls that are about one and a half hours away from Palenque.
+Cascadas de Agua Azul, a series of waterfalls that are about one and a half hours away from Palenque.
 The waterfalls are part of a river and the water usually has an intense, blue color.
 Unfortunately it wasn't that blue the day we went because it rained the day before, bad luck.
 However, the waterfalls were impressive and the walk along the river was very nice.
 The only thing I didn't like about this place is that it's very commercialized, there are tents, cables and garbage everywhere along the river and people are trying to sell you souvenirs, food, drinks and more, at times being very annoying because they don't leave you alone.
 I understand that every country or city is commercializing sights and natural wonders, I do live on a very touristy island.
 However, I don't like when people are turning a beautiful place into an ugly tourist spot.
 I prefer seeing things in their natural, peaceful and calm surroundings without being molested by vendors.
 This was my experience, maybe other tourists appreciate that there are restaurants and stalls everywhere at Agua Azul.

 So after spending about 2 or 3 hours at the waterfalls we headed back to Palenque's bus station which took about another hour and a half.
 We had some tacos for dinner, the best tacos al pastor I ate in Mexico, and took the bus to our next destination, Mérida, around 9pm.